CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Upgrading-Cumulus-Linux.md

 - Run the `sudo dpkg --verify` command to show a list of changed files.
 - Run the `egrep -v '^$|^#|=""$' /etc/default/isc-dhcp-*` command to see if any of the generated `/etc/default/isc-*` files have changed.
 {{%/notice%}}

+### CUE replaces NCLU

+{{<link url="Cumulus-User-Experience-CUE" text="Cumulus User Experience (CUE)">}} is a new object-oriented, schema driven model of a complete Cumulus Linux system (hardware and software) with a robust API that allows multiple interfaces to both view and configure any element within the system.
+CUE replaces the NCLU command line interface.

+{{%notice info%}}
+CUE is created from the ground up and does not inherit any previous functionality from NCLU.
+Certain features are not yet supported by CUE.
+If you are an NCLU user, confirm that your features are fully supported in CUE before upgrading to Cumulus Linux 5.0.
+If you use a feature that is not yet supported, you can either remain on your current Cumulus Linux 4.x release or migrate to Linux-based configuration.
+{{%/notice%}}

 ## Upgrade Cumulus Linux